the-gigi/web3-test/README.md

 # Usage

-Make sure your account has some test ETH (e.g from )
+Make sure your account has some test ETH (e.g. from https://sepolia-faucet.pk910.de/)

 Then, just run the program...